nkeriven/nkeriven.github.io/_pages/about.md

 I am currently a postdoctoral researcher at Ecole Normale Supérieure, on the [CFM-ENS](https://data-ens.github.io) "Laplace" chair in data science.

+I organize the [Laplace reading group](https://data-ens.github.io/reading_group/), send me a mail if you want to subscribe to the mailing list or present something.

 Research Interest
 ======